orrbcit/firebase_demo_files/README.md

 This folder contains a collection of demo projects used in class.
 To see the database in action, you must insert the javascript code that connects the web page to your live database。

+#### demo_data.json
+- This file is a sample json file with collections that are used in the demo examples.

 #### db_read_write_demo
 - This mini-project shows how to do basic read/writes into the database (techmini1)